fanpu/website/_pages/courses.md

 - 36-708 &nbsp; **[The ABCDE of Statistical Methods in Machine Learning](https://36708.github.io/)**, [Aaditya Ramdas](https://www.stat.cmu.edu/~aramdas/)
   {: .course-item #course36708 }

+  I initially did not notice this course, as I thought ABCDE meant just the basics.
+  However, what the course is actually about is a journey through various methods in statistical machine learning, viewed from the following lens:
+  - **A**lgorithm design principles,
+  - **B**ias-variance trade-off,
+  - **C**omputational and memory considerations, **C**alibration, **C**onformal prediction,
+  - **D**ata analysis,
+  - **E**xplainability and interpretability.

+  Aaditya is really clear, and he will re-iterate the important points many times throughout the class, sometimes too many times in my opinion, which was fine but it would also be good to learn more content instead.
+I also heard from some other students that he is one of the best lecturers in the stats department.

+  Most of the class is on non-parametric methods, covering techniques like nearest neighbor methods, distribution-free predictive inference, calibration, decision trees, bagging, random forests, stacking, boosting, reproducing kernel Hilbert spaces (RKHS), kernel methods like kernel ridge regression and kernel PCA, Shapley values, spectral PCA, and some basic deep learning topics like deep PCA.

+  I found the class very practical and helpful, and learned a lot as someone with no data science and practical machine learning background.
+This was especially from the many discussions on which techniques were suitable for which contexts, according to the ABCDE methodology.

+  A lot of the topics in this course were familiar to other students who came from a traditional stats background, and I feel like you might get bored in this class if you already have a pretty solid stats foundation.
+Otherwise, there is a lot you'll learn.

+  The midterms and homework were both relatively chill.
+Homework included both theoretical derivations, and also experiments on datasets using methods learned in class.

 - 21-329 &nbsp; **Set Theory**, Benjamin Siskind
   {: .course-item #course36708 }

-  I initially got interested in this class as quite a couple of theorem from my other classes appealed to important results from set theory, such as Zorn's Lemma for proving Tychonoff's theorem.
-Since set theory is such a foundational topic in mathematics, I decided to take it to satisfy my own intellectual curiosity.
+  I initially got interested in this class as quite a couple of theorems from my other classes appealed to important results from set theory, such as Zorn's Lemma used for proving Tychonoff's theorem.
+Since set theory is such a foundational topic in mathematics, I wanted to take it to satisfy my curiosity.

   This course covered all the chapters in [A Course on Set Theory](https://www.cambridge.org/core/books/course-on-set-theory/9E65D5D9CA561CA2D87F91B21B0D117D) apart from 6, i.e ZFC, order, cardinality, trees, and filters and ideals.